binji/smolnes/README.md

 # smolnes

-A NES emulator in ~5000 significant bytes of c++.
+A NES emulator in ~5000 significant bytes of c.

 ## Features

-Plays some mapper 0/1/2 games.
+Plays some mapper 0/1/2/3/7 games.

 ## Screenshots